 Ethics in Scholarship (Responsible Conduct of Research) - REGISTER HERE for any/all sessions

 All of the RCR sessions help to satisfy federal requirements for training in research ethics for students employed on NSF and NIH grants, and will contribute credit toward earning the Certificate for Ethics in Research and Scholarship.
+Each session fits within the Part A requirement, unless otherwise stated.
 Most sessions targets graduate students, but all are welcome to attend.
 Registration is required for all RCR sessions.
 For further information on RCR sessions, email Emma Welch at firstname.lastname@example.org.

-Taught by Deanne Gute from the Academic Learning Center and Ellen Neuhaus from Rod Library, this workshop will focus primarily on how to avoid plagiarism of others' work as well as one's own, but will also touch on collaboration in authorship and appropriate dissemination.
+Presented by Deanne Gute, Academic Learning Center Writing Coordinator, this workshop will focus primarily on how to avoid plagiarism of others' work as well as one's own, but will also touch on collaboration in authorship and appropriate dissemination.
 Sponsored by the Center for Academic Ethics, the Graduate College, Rod Library, & the Academic Learning Center.
-This fits Part A of the certificate.